Michael Harris II Player Props: Braves vs. Marlins

 Michael Harris II At The Plate

-- Harris II is batting .421 with one homer during his last outings and is on a five-game hitting streak.

-- Harris II has picked up a hit in 61.0% of his 59 games this season, with more than one hit in 16.9% of them.
+- Harris II has picked up a hit in 36 of 60 games this year, with multiple hits 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.